railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 --

+> The workshop in general was really well run and the
+> presenters/presentations were engaging and clear...

+> I loved the empowerment and encouragement that flowed through all the
+> coursework, marketing materials, and interactions throughout the day.
+> Learning to code isn't easy, and it can be particularly intimidating
+> as a female, but I felt extremely comfortable at the workshop and am
+> excited to delve into the resources in the Boston Community...

+> Awesome job!

+--

 >  Great work: the timing for tutorials, presentations, and meals
 >  provided the perfect mix.
 I was never bored or felt abandoned.
 And
 >  just as my brain was beginning to check out, we were already consuming